-Derek Hough Talks Jennifer Lopez’s Sizzling Pole Dancing Scene In ‘Hustlers’, ‘You’ve Gotta See This’
+Derek Hough Talks Jennifer Lopez’s Sizzling Pole Dancing Scene In ‘Hustlers’: ‘You’ve Gotta See This’

-Derek Hough is gushing over Jennifer Lopez’s seriously hot pole dancing scene in her new movie Hustlers.
-The former Dancing with the Stars professional – who now works alongside JLo as a judge on the NBC dance competition World of Dance – opened up about the much talked about moment in the stripper movie and how the stunning 50-year-old mom of two does a seriously seductive dance on the pole for an impressive 10 minutes.
+Derek Hough gushed over Jennifer Lopez’s seriously hot pole dancing scene in her new movie Hustlers.
+The former Dancing with the Stars professional – who now works alongside JLo as a judge on the NBC dance competition World of Dance – opened up about how the stunning 50-year-old mom of two does a seriously seductive dance on the pole for an impressive 10 minutes.

-Derek got very candid about Jennifer’s stripper moves while speaking to Entertainment Tonight, admitting that everyone on the set was talking about the pole dancing scene and how he knows just how hot it is, even though he hasn’t actually seen it yet.
+Derek got very candid about Jennifer’s stripper moves while speaking to Entertainment Tonight, admitting that everyone on the set was talking about the pole dancing scene.
+He knows just how hot it is, even though he hasn’t actually seen it yet.

-“I haven’t seen it, but I heard all about it though,” Hough said in the new interview.
+“I haven’t seen it, but I heard all about it though,” Derek said in the new interview.
 “I was with all my producers from the show, and they were all talking about it, ‘You’ve gotta see this scene, where for 10 minutes straight, she does an amazing pole dance, for 10 minutes straight.'”

 Derek then added of Jennifer, “That’s some stamina right there.”

-The professional dancer also recalled how much Lopez trained to take on the role of Ramona in the new movie, revealing that she was doing a whole lot of practicing for the project at the same time they were working together.
+The professional dancer also recalled how much Jennifer trained to take on the role of Ramona in the new movie, revealing that she did a whole lot of practicing for the project at the same time they were working together.

 “She was practicing a lot, and it’s tough,” Derek admitted.
 “It is hard.
 It’s really hard.”